052223-java-angular/Josh-p1-backend/README.md

 - Modifying the watch list
 - Watch history
 - Movie rating and reviewing
+- recommendation system
+- filter top rated or most viewed

 ## Stretch Goals

-- Implementing a recommendation system based on user's previous view
 - Implementing a random movie selection.
 - Implementing a random movie selection based of an actor name or keyword.